girdeux31/oposGV/README.md

 # oposGV

-Get statistics for public exam of secondary teacher in Generalitat Valenciana (GVA, Spain) only

-Get statistics for public exam of secondary teacher in Generalitat Valenciana (GVA, Spain) only PDFs in GVA page are download and precessed
+Get statistics for public exam of secondary teacher in *Generalitat Valenciana (GVA, Spain) only* PDFs in GVA page are download and precessed
 Choose a specific specialty and statistics are shown for each tribunal